oatsoda/oatsoda.github.io/source/_posts/the-pinch-of-software-agility.md

 - Expect to know any details of how to implement before starting.
 - Batch up changes to be released.
+- Assume the whole depth of solution needs completing immediately.

 ## Summary